pedro-abundio-wang/deep-learning/docs/blogs/handsigns.md

 ## **Convolutional Network Model**

 Now that we have figured out how to load our images, let’s have a look at the pièce de résistance- the CNN model.
-As mentioned in the [previous](/blog/pytorch) post, we first define the components of our model, followed by its functional form.
+We first define the components of our model, followed by its functional form.
 Let’s have a look at the `__init__` function for our model that takes in a `3x64x64` image:

 ```python
 import torch.nn as nn